Sharp Stabbing Pain On Right Side After C-Section

 Causes of Pricking Pain after C-Section?

+While c-sections are usually safe and effective, they can cause some side effects, including pain and discomfort.
 There can be various reasons behind the pricking pain experienced by some women after a c-section.
 Some of the possible causes could include:

 Nerve Pain – Nerve pain after c section is a common problem that can occur after surgery.
 This type of pain can be difficult to treat and can cause a lot of discomfort for the patient.
 Several things can contribute to nerve pain after the c section, including damage to the nerves during surgery, inflammation or swelling around the nerve.